NickAger/nickager.github.io/_posts/2015-11-10-From Pier to Jekyll.md

 So I started looking for something that is simple to use, easy to host and well supported.
 In short a blogging platform I don't have to support.

+The behemoth is [Wordpress](http://wordpress.com), but I don't want to have to deal with the on-going need to install security patches and manage content in an opaque database.

 Enter [Jekyll](http://jekyllrb.com).
 It generates static content that can be hosted anywhere, but even better, [Github](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/) provides free hosting and automatic generation of [Jekyll](http://jekyllrb.com) based content.

 [Jekyll](http://jekyllrb.com) has a completely different philosophy to site generation from [Pier](http://www.piercms.com), we'll see how I get on.